Latest posts by Kris Fannin (see all)

 However, you can be assured that the mother was terrified at that moment.

+The external appearance of fear often is displayed as anger.
 Think about some of your most fearful moments.

 - Think of one situation that instantaneously invoked fear in you, but others may have interpreted your emotional response as anger.